 As one Amazon reviewer wrote, “Keith is just oh so sure of it all.
 Utter certainty of her earlier food-religion.
 Utter certainty of her new food-religion.
 From one fanatical spiritual obsession with food to another.”

 I’m sure the author believes she’s doing the right thing, but she is actually doing more harm than good.
-She believes she’s helping “save lives” when in reality, she’s helping people justify their poor dietary choices by ignoring decades of science and assisting them in a slow death by food.
+She believes she’s helping “save lives” when in reality, she’s helping people justify their poor dietary choices by ignoring decades of legitimate science and assisting them in a slow death by food.

 She feels like she’s had an epiphany and discovered what she calls “adult knowledge,” but her condescension is just a cover allowing her to blame something other than herself for her poor food choices and the mental issues that afflict her.
 Rather than writing a book on this topic, she would be better served by working with a qualified psychotherapist.